zima-0201/Gemini-Vtuber-ChatBot/README.md

 - **Personalized Responses**: Vixevia's responses are tailored to the conversational context, user preferences, and situational dynamics, ensuring engaging and personalized experiences.
 - **Virtual Avatar**: Vixevia is represented by a visually appealing and expressive virtual avatar, bringing her personality to life.

+## System Architecture

+This project is built on a microservices architecture, integrating various external services and APIs to provide a seamless user experience:

+- **Google Cloud Platform**: Integrates multiple API services to leverage the capabilities of the Gemini language model and computer vision.
+- **PostgreSQL Database**: Manages user data, including conversation histories and preferences, ensuring secure and efficient access to user-specific settings.
+- **Python Environment**: The entire backend logic is implemented in Python, taking advantage of its rich ecosystem of libraries for HTTP requests, database connections, and environmental variables management.

 ## Prerequisites

 - 5+ API keys from Google Cloud Platform
 - Python 3.12+

 Hardware:
-- 16 GB vram
+- 16 GB VRAM
-- 32 GB ram
+- 32 GB RAM
 - RTX 4050 or better
 - 20 GB of storage
-- i7 12th gen or better or AMD equivalent
+- i7 12th gen or better, or AMD equivalent

-## Getting Started
+## Installation and Setup

 To get started with Vixevia, follow these steps: